How to use BigQuery

 ORDER BY 2 desc

-You just accessed a database to see yesterday's top 100 most popular Wikipedia pages.
-Congratulations.
-You know SQL.
+You just queried a database to generate a list of yesterday's most popular Wikipedia pages.

-Don't worry about what that code is doing, for now.
-You'll get there soon.
+Don't worry about what that code is doing for now.
+(If you really want to know, start here.)
 Let's back up for a second.

 What is BigQuery

-BigQuery is one of a handful of data warehousing tools, including Amazon Redshift, Microsoft Azure, Databricks, and Snowflake.
-Companies use data warehouses to store datasets such as account information, inventory, order history, analytics & engagement data, and anything else that might be useful to track user or customer histories and run a business.
+BigQuery is one of several data warehousing tools including Amazon Redshift, Microsoft Azure, Databricks, and Snowflake that companies use to store datasets such as account information, inventory, order history, analytics & engagement data, and anything else that might be useful to track user or customer histories and run a business.

 But the main reason I use BigQuery in the tutorials found across this site is because it comes out of the box linked to hundreds of public datasets that are free to query.
 BigQuery is a fantastic place to learn because the data is already connected to your interface, and this data is packed with insights waiting to be revealed through your code.